The minimum equipment needed to start an internet radio station is a computer, a microphone, free broadcasting software, and a streaming host.

 4. Broadcasting Software

-Broadcasting software is what takes your microphone audio, encodes it, and sends it to your streaming host.
+Broadcasting software takes your microphone audio, encodes it, and sends it to your streaming host.
 The best options for internet radio are free.

-All of these are Shoutcast and Icecast compatible source clients and work directly with our Icecast 2.5 mount points.
+All of these are Shoutcast-compatible source clients and work directly with our Icecast 2.5 mount points.
 Pro users also get a built-in browser-based Web DJ — no install required.

 Which software should you choose?